Get Admitted Today!Explore Rehabs Near You.

 • Spending a lot of time obtaining, using, and recovering from the effects of alcohol.

-• Continuing to abuse alcohol despite negative interpersonal or social problems that are likely due to alcohol use.
+• Continuing to misuse alcohol despite negative interpersonal or social problems that are likely due to alcohol use.

 • Giving up previously enjoyed social, occupational, or recreational activities because of alcohol use.